ansible-community/ansible-build-data/docs/automated-process.md

 4. Merge the porting guide PR, and request backports to the latest `stable-x` branches down to the ansible-core version that is included in the Ansible release.
-Documenation mantainers can add the appropriate backport labels to enable these automatically.
+Documentation mantainers can add the appropriate backport labels to enable these automatically.

 5. Make sure that you have installed [`antsibull-build`](https://pypi.org/project/antsibull-build/) and a supported clipboard library.
 You can do that like this: